Maumagnaguagno/Locus/README.md

 +percept(bob, danger) : state(on, bob, fire).
 ```

-Perhaps the most interesting feature is to handle easily the terms of an action.
-So far we are supporting only strings, but will add more as required.
-Beware that free-variables can only be used inside an action context.
+Perhaps the most interesting feature is to easily handle the terms of an action.
+So far we are supporting only strings, but we will add more as required.
+Beware that free-variables can only be used inside an action context in the current version.

 ```
 +action(bake, C) : agentClass(cooker) <- -+state(have, C).